An introduction to actuarial cash flow models. Simple,

 A - F (Traditional)

-By the end of this course, students will be able to describe different annuities and their cash flows.
+By the end of this course, students will be able to describe and understand the following concepts: effective interest rates, nominal interest rates, simple interest and compound interest.

-By the end of this course, students will be able to incorporate examples and problems both in class and in
+By the end of this course, students will be able to understand and apply cash flow matching concepts and calculations.

 Topical Outline